Walk through Yunnan Garden, visit the distinctive Hive building and explore the luscious NTU campus, surrounded by jungle.

 This walk starts from Yunnan Garden Bus Stop.
 To get there take the 179 bus from Pioneer MRT station on the green East-West line.
 The walk finishes elsewhere on NTU Campus at the School of CCE Bus Stop, also on the 179 bus route which heads back to Pioneer MRT.

 Tips for NTU Campus Walk

 - It’s best to visit on a weekend when it’s quieter.

 - Check out other great hikes on our Singapore Hiking Page

-At the bus stop you will immediately see Yunnan Garden before you.
+At the bus stop, you will immediately see Yunnan Garden before you.
 Head into the gardens, towards the red pagoda.
 Yunnan Garden is designed in Chinese style and is dotted with scenic little red pagodas.
-Traditional Chinese gardens also have geometric pathway designs, often interlocking with seemingly endless ways.
+Traditional Chinese gardens also have geometric pathway designs, often interlocking in seemingly endless ways.
 There are lovely willow trees in the garden, another common sight in parks in China.
 Yunnan Garden was designed in 1955 and you can see this date painted on the middle of a large heritage arch.

 Initially, keep on the left side of the gardens and head up the boardwalk to visit The Hive, a famous building on NTU Campus.

 Once you reach the top of the gardens, you should be able to see the distinctive structure on your left.
 The architect who designed the Hive at NTU is Thomas Heatherwick, a famous British designer.
 He designed it to look like a beehive of interlocking honeycomb structures, and thereby encourage social networking, similar to bees.
 It’s also eco-friendly, with maximum use of natural light and motion sensors to detect if anybody is in each room.
 The centre is a public atrium and you can wander in on the ground floor to marvel upwards at the wavy structure above.
 There are student classrooms inside the Hive so don’t make too much noise!